Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 I'm a charismatic cult leader.

-at the same time the community was starting to fall apart.
+In 1877, at this same time, the community was starting to fall apart.

-You know, it's stuff you can put on to go to dinner.
+You know, stuff you can put on to go to dinner.

 Peter Jackson.